-If you are one of the many Albuquerque residents who have made the switch to working from a home office since the on-slaught of COVID-19, making your home computer ergonomic should be a top priority.
+If you are one of the many Albuquerque residents who working from home, then making your home computer ergonomic should be a top priority.

-While working in a traditional office environment might have instilled discipline in your posture, arm and foot position, and monitor height, the beginning of the work-from-home year might have eradicated the discipline and proper ergonomics as you sat in bed, on the floor, or at the kitchen table to work.
+While working in a traditional office environment might have instilled discipline in your posture, arm and foot position, and monitor height, you probably recently eradicated the discipline and proper ergonomics.

 Is It Necessary to Make Your Home Computer Ergonomic?

 In the US, millions of people suffer from WMSD (Work-Related Musculoskeletal Disorders) such as Carpel Tunnel Syndrome every year.
-The cause for the disorder is due to workers who do not adjust their computer workstations ergonomically.
-Ergonomic workstations, even at home, will prevent these physical ailments and improve your focus.
+The cause for the disorder is due to people who do not adjust their computer workstations ergonomically.
+It scientifically proven that ergonomic workstations prevent these physical ailments and improve your focus.

 Keep reading for our best suggestions to make your home computer more ergonomic.